chadhorne/duckdb-demo/README.md

 # DuckDB Demo

 This is a quick intro to DuckDB and some of it's basic features.
-Most of this can be found in the [DuckDB Documentation](https://duckdb.org/docs/sql/introduction#creating-a-new-table).
+Most of this is taken from the [DuckDB Documentation](https://duckdb.org/docs/sql/introduction#creating-a-new-table).

 ## DuckDB Installation